 Once upon a time there lived a monolith application named Mono (creative ah!).

 Mono was born into this world as a proof of concept (POC).
 He was never meant to live beyond a few days.
 His Creators (developers) showed off the POC to the OverLords (senior management) and gave the OverLords a sense of what could be achieved.
 The OverLords were so thrilled that they announced to the world, the very next day, that the company had a new product and it was ready to show that off to the world in a week.
-The Creators were taken by surprise with the OverLords decision, but had to comply.
+The Creators were taken by surprise with the OverLords decision but had to comply.
 They polished up Mono and let him loose into the world.
-There was celebration all over the place.
-Cakes, balloons and promotions – all due to the birth of Mono.
+There was a celebration all over the place.
+Cakes, balloons, and promotions – all due to the birth of Mono.
 Mono enjoyed the limelight.
 Plenty of attention and money was thrown in Mono’s direction to add in new features.
 Life was good!

 After a year or so Mono started facing health issues.
 With the many cakes and celebrations, Mono had become obese.
 Mono’s “code” had grown so bloated, that even the simplest changes were hard to digest.
 The original Creators were all gone.
 The newly assigned Creators did not share the same love for Mono’s bloated “code”.
 They hated the design and the mess that had become Mono.
 But they had no choice other than bolting on new features to Mono.